 After two nights at Ludington we headed to Sleeping Bear Dunes National Lakeshore.
 We ran into a friend of our daughter at the campground, which was a lot of fun for her.
 We enjoyed hiking the dunes and taking in the scenery.

-On our way to the Upper Peninsula, we stopped at Petosky State Park and collected Petosky stones.
+On our way to camp in the Upper Peninsula, we stopped at Petosky State Park and collected Petosky stones.
 They are abundant but small.
 We will definately be returning to Petosky to camp in the next few years.

 Upper Peninsula Michigan

 We crossed the Mackinac Bridge and stayed at Straits State Park, which is at the north end of the bridge.
 Such great views!

 A highlight of the trip was taking a ferry over to Mackinac Island.
 It was a lot of fun to ride our bikes around the island.

 Our next stop was Sault Ste.
 Marie, where we stayed at Aune-Osborn Campground along the edge of the St. Mary’s River.
 We got to see the largest Great Lakes freighters go by.

 We also enjoyed a cruise through the Soo Locks.
 It was incredible to experience this 21 foot difference in water level between Lake Huron and Lake Superior.

 Next was onto Tahquamenon Falls State Park, which are home to the second largest falls in the US east of the Mississippi.
 We also visited the Great Lakes Shipwreck Museum, which I have wanted to visit for as long as I can remember.